 The Netflix documentary ‘What The Health’ has been making headlines around the globe.
 Given I tend to steer clear of sensationalised documentaries I wasn’t going to comment; but I’ve been asked a number of times to share my thoughts, so hear goes.

 Before we get started, I want you to know that I’ve been vegan and vegetarian in the past (for a total of 4 years).
-I choose to eat meat now for health reasons, but I choose to do it sustainably and ethically.
+I eat meat now for health reasons, but I do my best to do this both sustainably and ethically.
 I am not pro-vegan-ism, nor am I pro-meat, I am simply pro-choice however, that choice has to be made upon factual information.

 Whilst the documentary makes a lot of bold statements, I’ve narrowed it down to the main points and noted my thoughts alongside it.

 POINT 1: PROCESSED MEATS HAVE BEEN LINKED TO CANCER

 True, but that’s not news, this information has been around for decades.

 POINT 2: IF PEOPLE KNEW THAT PROCESSED FOODS CAUSED CANCER, THEY WOULDN’T EAT THEM.